 - license(s): a dependency could be available under different licenses

-Before each release, each dependency was manually tracked and diffed with the previous software version, to check what was added, updated or removed.
-The Spreadsheet was updated accordingly and then processed in other tools to extract data to be published in different format:
+Before each release, each dependency was manually tracked and compared with the previous software version to check what was added, updated, or removed.
+The Spreadsheet was updated accordingly and then processed in other tools to extract data to be published in different formats:

 - as a global notice file shipped with the software, which is a concatenation of all license files